Common ICF Myths & Misconceptions

 Learn more about ICF performance at BuildBlock.com/performance/

-A testament to ICFs insulation properties is a home that Mike and Lauren Braunschmidt built in Colorado without any kind of air condition system.
+A testament to ICFs insulation properties is a home that Mike and Lauren Braunschmidt built in Colorado.
+They did so without any kind of air condition system.
 In the final stages of their construction, the Braunschmidts decided to wait a year before deciding whether an AC unit is necessary.
 Even in Colorado’s excessively hot summer days, the Braunschmidt’s home stayed at 72 degrees consistently.
-Ultimately, they decided an AC unit was unnecessary and never installed one, saving them thousands in installation and even more in annual energy bill savings.
+Ultimately, they decided an AC unit was unnecessary and never installed one.
+This decision ended up saving them thousands in installation and even more in annual energy bill savings.

 Read the full Braunschmidt story at BuildBlock.com/couple-builds-icf-home-colorado-no-ac/